 The Observer / Anthony Burgess Prize for Arts Journalism

-- the winner will be announced at a prizegiving ceremony in London in February 2014
+- The winner will be announced in February 2016 at a

 in association with